browserengineering/book/book/animations.md

 resize filter algorithms, and anti-aliasing, this isn't always possible.
 "Pre-compositing" the content avoid visual jumps on the page when compositing starts.

+(A third reason is that having to deal with all of the permutations of composited and non-composited objects requires a lot of attention to detail and extra code to get right, so I omitted it from this book's code.)
 :::